 The Climate-Migration Nexus Introduces New Political Risks

 Climate change and international migration are inextricably linked.
 As climate change worsens, pressures on the most vulnerable will grow, creating giant challenges—for communities and policymakers alike.
-Here, Katharine Ricke, a climate scientist, and Gaurav Khanna, an economist working on migration, unpack what is at stake.
+In this Global Policy at a Glance Commentary, Katharine Ricke, a climate scientist, and Gaurav Khanna, an economist working on migration, unpack what is at stake.

 How do people react as their livelihoods slip away from them?
 It’s a question not often asked, but the answer may be more apparent than we realize.
 The nightly news is saturated with images of small boats making the treacherous journey across the Mediterranean to Europe, or of caravans on a perilous desert odyssey to cross the U.S.-Mexico border.